Ismail-Mahmoud/football-cli/README.md

 ## 2. Shell completion
-This is an optional step where can enable shell completion to get suggestions for commands and options when pressing `tab` as you're typing.
+This is an optional step where you enable shell completion to get suggestions for commands and options when pressing `tab` as you're typing.

 To get completion enabled, run the following script with your shell name:
 ```bash